A Man Escaped: Home video releases

-New Yorker Video released the film on Region 1 DVD in 2004 (this release is currently out of print).
+New Yorker Video released the film on Region 1 DVD in 2004 (this release is out of print).
 Artificial Eye put out a Region 2 release in the UK in April 2008, which contains a superior audio/video presentation and features the 1984 Dutch documentary The Road to Bresson as an extra.
 Madman Entertainment released a Region 4 Australian DVD in July 2009, which contains a scholarly audio commentary by Professor Ross Gibson of the Sydney College of the Arts, University of Sydney.

 Gaumont released the film on Blu-ray in France in November 2010.

-The film was released by The Criterion Collection in March 2013 on Region A Blu-ray and Region 1 DVD.
+The film was released by the Criterion Collection in March 2013 on Region A Blu-ray and Region 1 DVD.
 Supplementary features included with this release include "Bresson: Without a Trace", the 1965 episode of the French television program Cinéastes de notre temps that features the director's first on-camera interview; The Road to Bresson, which features interviews with filmmakers Andrei Tarkovsky, Louis Malle, and Paul Schrader; The Essence of Forms, a 2010 French documentary in which collaborators and admirers of Bresson, including actor François Leterrier and director Bruno Dumont, share their thoughts about the director and his work; and "Functions of Film Sound", a visual essay on the use of sound in A Man Escaped, which features narration taken from a chapter about the film in Film Art: An Introduction by film scholars David Bordwell and Kristin Thompson.